United Arab Republic: Geography

 If it existed today, the United Arab Republic would be the 25th largest nation on the planet (Egypt is 30th and Syria is 88th).
 It was comparable in size to South Africa, and twice the size of France.
-Following the dissolution of the All-Palestine Government, the United Arab Republic further exerted control over the Gaza Strip, until the Six-Day War.
+Following the dissolution of the government of Palestine in 1959, the United Arab Republic further exerted administration over Gaza, until 1967.

+Sport

+A team representing the United Arab Republic competed at the 1960 Summer Olympics in Rome.
+The UAR won one silver and one bronze medal.